enkidevs/curriculum/JavaScript/Ecmascript 2015/es5-or-es6.md

 Promise
 %exp
 Promise objects are used for asynchronous computations.
-Ecmascript supports this type of object since ES6.
+It was specified in ES6.
 %

 Proxy